icopy-site/awesome/docs/awesome/jstips.md

 This is an awesome project about short and useful JavaScript tips that will allow you to improve your code writing.
 With less than 2 minutes, you will be able to read about performance, conventions, hacks, interview questions and all the items that the future of this awesome language holds for us.

-Tips are added frequently (https://github.com/loverajoel/jstips/blob/master/read further if you want to stay in touch).
+Tips are added frequently (read further if you want to stay in touch).

 ## Support the community
 If you found a JS Tip useful or you like a writer of the community now you are able to show some respect and support with a tip!